pawankkamboj/kubernetes-ansible/README.md

 - yum-repo - create epel and kubernetes-1.4 package repo

-Following the below steps to create k8s HA setup on Centos7.
-I have tested and installed it on Centos7 only.
+Following the below steps to create Kubernetes HA setup on Centos-7.
 - Prerequisite
   - Ansbile
   - All kubernetes master/node should have password-less access from Ansible host

-Now download Kubernetes-Ansible module and change variable according to k8s setup in group variable file all.yml, located in group_vars directory.
+Download Kubernetes-Ansible module and set up variable according to need in group variable file all.yml.
 Please read this file carefully and modify according to your need.

-Run cluster.yml playbook to create k8s HA cluster.
+Run cluster.yml playbook to create Kubernetes HA cluster.

 Note - Addon roles should be run after cluster is fully operational.